Undeclared Students - Managing Common Pressures and Dilemmas

 Notice how the words "major" and "career" are not mentioned in the above questions.
 The focus is on what you might enjoy, because they match with your current interests, talents, and values.
 Asking the questions above will make a major and career decision come more naturally.

-Some students quickly discover a huge gap between what they thought a field of study was and what the field of study really requires of you.
+Some students quickly discover a huge gap between what they thought a field of study was and what the field of study really requires of them.
 Here are just a few examples:

 Sometimes your childhood dreams can come true, but other times they need to be "revised" according to what your real strengths are.
 When we're younger (and even into our first years of college), we have an idea of what we want to be (i.e., like a lawyer, or physical therapist, or trader on Wall Street); that's the destination.
 However, you have to love the steps along the way (i.e., like analytical writing, lab sciences, or advanced accounting); that's the journey.
 If your current skill set is not up to the actual demands of a field, the road to your destination can be paved with frustration and feelings of inadequacy.